-Integrating Cash Transfers into Gender-based Violence Programs in Jordan: Benefits, Risks and Challenges
+Integrating Cash Transfers into Gender-based Violence Programmes in Jordan: Benefits, Risks and Challenges

-This report by the International Rescue Committee (IRC) focuses on IRC’s cash transfer program for Syrian refugees in Jordan.
-Commenced in 2013, the program aimed to address gender-based violence by meeting women’s basic needs through cash transfers and targeted protection services.
+This report by the International Rescue Committee (IRC) focuses on IRC’s cash transfer programme for Syrian refugees in Jordan.
+Commenced in 2013, the programme aimed to address gender-based violence by meeting women’s basic needs through cash transfers and targeted protection services.

-This report provides a review of the program after three years of its implementation.
-It draws on existing literature on cash assistance and gender-based violence in urban refugee settings, and as well as focus group discussions with men and women beneficiaries and key informant interviews with program staff and key stakeholders.
+This report provides a review of the programme after three years of its implementation.
+It draws on existing literature on cash assistance and gender-based violence in urban refugee settings, and as well as focus group discussions with men and women beneficiaries and key informant interviews with programme staff and key stakeholders.

-It reflects on the effectiveness of using cash assistance combined with other psycho-social services, such as cash management, counselling and gender discussion groups, to address gender-based violence.
-It further reflects on existing methods of assessing, monitoring and evaluating similar programs.
+It reflects on the effectiveness of using cash assistance combined with other psycho-social services, such as cash management, counselling, and gender discussion groups, to address gender-based violence.
+It further reflects on existing methods of assessing, monitoring and evaluating similar programmes.
 Overall, this report seeks to inform future use of cash assistance in gender-based violence (GBV) programming.